pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### The Philosophy of "Forever"

-The Legacy Codex is founded on the **365-Year Vision**.
+Legacy Codex is founded on the **365-Year Vision**.
 This number is not arbitrary.
 It represents a commitment that extends beyond the lifespan of any single individual, spanning roughly 12 to 15 generations.
 It aligns with the maximum perpetuity periods allowed by the most favorable trust jurisdictions (such as South Dakota), signaling our intent to create wealth that is **perpetual**.

 **Why 365 Years?**